dschadow/JavaSecurity/README.md

 Security response header demo project which applies **X-Content-Type-Options**, **Cache-Control**, **X-Frame-Options**, **HTTP Strict Transport Security (HSTS)**, **X-XSS-Protection** and **Content Security Policy (CSP)** (Level 1 and 2) headers to HTTP responses.
 After launching, open the web application in your browser at **http://localhost:8080/security-header** or **https://localhost:8443/security-header**.

 ##session-handling-spring-security
 Session handling demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
 Shows how to restrict access to resources (URLs), how to apply method level security and how to securely store and verify passwords.
-Uses Spring Security to create and update the session id after logging in.
-Password hashing demo project utilizing [Spring Security](http://projects.spring.io/spring-security).
+Uses Spring Security for all security related functionality.
 After launching, open the web application in your browser at **http://localhost:8080/session-handling-spring-security**.

 ##session-handling
 Session handling demo project using plain Java.
 Uses plain Java to create and update the session id after logging in.
 Requires a web server with Servlet 3.1 support.
 After launching, open the web application in your browser at **http://localhost:8080/session-handling**.